Gerald Bard Tjoflat: Notable law clerks

-Memberships and honor
+Memberships and honors

-In 1995, the Duke Law Journal at the Duke University School of Law published a tribute to Tjoflat that included articles by then-Chief Justice William H. Rehnquist, retired Justices Lewis F. Powell, Jr. and Byron R. White, and Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit, among others.
+In 1995, the Duke Law Journal published a tribute to Tjoflat that included articles by then-Chief Justice William H. Rehnquist, retired Justices Lewis F. Powell, Jr. and Byron R. White, and Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit, among others.
+White also presented Tjoflat with the Fordham-Stein prize the following year.
+In 2022, the appellate court room at the Bryan Simpson United States Courthouse was named in Tjoflat's honor.
+Tjoflat is a member of the Duke Law School Board of Visitors.